-In the so-called f(R) class of models (see [1, 2] and references therein) cosmic acceleration arises not from an exotic form of energy with negative pressure but from a modification of gravity that replaces the Einstein-Hilbert action by a function of the Ricci or curvature scalar R[3-5].
+In the so-called f(R) class of models (see [1,2] and references therein) cosmic acceleration arises not from an exotic form of energy with negative pressure but from a modification of gravity that replaces the Einstein-Hilbert action by a function of the Ricci or curvature scalar R [3-5].

 Cosmological simulations are crucial for exposing the phenomenology of f(R) models.
-In order to satisfy local tests of gravity, f(R) models have a non-linear process, called the chameleon mechanism, to suppress force modifications in the deep potential wells of cosmological structure [6-10].
-Upcoming tests of cosmic acceleration from gravitational lensing, galaxy and cluster surveys have most of their statistical weight in the weak to fully non-linear regime.
+In order to satisfy local tests of gravity, f(R) models exhibit a nonlinear process, called the chameleon mechanism, to suppress force modifications in the deep potential wells of cosmological structure [6-10].
+Upcoming tests of cosmic acceleration from gravitational lensing, galaxy, and cluster surveys have most of their statistical weight in the weakly to fully nonlinear regime.
+Stringent constraints on modified gravity can be expected from current and future surveys, once the impact on observables in the nonlinear regime is understood.

 In the previous papers in this series, we have established the methodology for cosmological f(R) simulations [11] and conducted a suite of simulations that uncover the chameleon mechanism and its effect on the matter power spectrum [12].
-In this paper, we continue our exploration of the non-linear aspects of the f(R) model by examining the properties of the basic building blocks of cosmological structure: dark matter halos.
-Specifically, we quantify their abundance, i.e. the halo mass function, clustering properties, i.e. the linear bias, and profiles, to see how each are modified from the standard cosmological constant, cold dark matter model Λ CDM.
+In this paper, we continue our exploration of the nonlinear aspects of the f(R) model by examining the properties of the basic building blocks of cosmological structure: dark matter halos.
+Specifically, we quantify their abundance (i.e. the halo mass function), clustering properties (i.e. the linear bias), and their density profiles to see how each are modified from the standard cosmological constant, cold dark matter model ΛCDM .

-We begin in §II with a brief review of the important properties of f(R) models and a discussion of the simulation and analysis methodology.
-We present our results on halo statistics in §III and discuss them in §IV.
-In the Appendix, we derive modifications to spherical collapse that are used to help interpret the simulations.
+We begin in Sec.
+II with a brief review of the important properties of f(R) models and a discussion of the simulation and analysis methodology.
+We present our results on halo statistics in Sec.
+III and discuss them in Sec.
+IV.
+Throughout the article we place a special emphasis on exploring the impact of the chameleon mechanism and highlighting differences between the simulations and conventional scaling relations based on linear theory and Λ CDM.
+These differences expose crucial distinctions that must be considered when observationally testing modified gravity theories.